jcbeaury/ship_of_fools/README.md

 ship_of_fools
 =============

-Uses sinatra and bootstrap with ruby 2.1.0
+Uses sinatra, bootstrap, and blueimp gallery with ruby 2.1.0